mubarakappa/CodingChallenge/Java/README.md

 Implementation based on the series "Number of partitions of n into at least two distinct parts." http://oeis.org/A111133

-Based on the solution from my brother's coding challenge he did, this repo is an optimization in Java for larger number computations due to the original codes rather large space complexity.

 ### Mathematical definition

 The sum of partitions for 𝑛 equals to ∑(𝑘=2, sqrt(2𝑛))=𝑓(𝑛,𝑘).
 The upper bound of sqrt(2𝑛) is due to the fact that any set of 𝑘 numbers will have sum at least 𝑘(𝑘+1)/2; therefore, there is no need to consider sets of size sqrt(2n) or larger.